rklymentiev/py-for-neuro/slides/chapter1_02_comparisons.md

 type: slides
 ---

-# Comparing objects to each other
+# Comparing objects

-Notes: Now that you know how to create new variables, you can compare the variables.
+Notes: Now that you know how to create new variables, you can compare them.
 This opens a lot of possibilities for further data manipulation!

 ---

-# Comparisons

-There are eight comparison operations in Python.
+# Python comparison operations

 | Operation | Meaning |
 |:-:|:-:|